wright-group/WrightTools/docs/write_from_function.rst

 Create the Data object
 ----------------------

-To actually instantiate the object involves inspecting the ``parent`` argument.
+Instantiating the new data object involves inspecting the ``parent`` argument.
 By convention, arguments to the instantiation are passed in as a keyword argument dictionary.
 This should include, minimally, the ``name`` (described above), ``kind`` (specific to the particular function), and ``source`` (typically the local file path)